 Laptops with the Longest Battery Life

 No matter how stacked its specs are, a laptop is useless if it can't hold a charge.
 Fortunately, there are plenty of notebooks that go the distance.
-Using our Laptop Mag Battery Test (continuous Web surfing over Wi-Fi), we've identified the 10 longest-lasting notebooks on the market.
-We're talking anywhere from 9 hours to more than 20 hours of endurance, which should more than suffice for that cross-country fight, long day of meetings or multiple, back-to-back classes.
+Using our Laptop Mag Battery Test (continuous Web surfing over Wi-Fi), we've identified the longest-lasting notebooks on the market.
+We're talking more than 11 hours of endurance, which should more than suffice for that cross-country fight, long day of meetings or multiple, back-to-back classes.

 Our favorite business laptop lasts for 15 hours and 26 minutes on a charge with its extended battery, which is long enough to last through a flight from New York to Taipei.
 During that time, you'll enjoy the 14-inch ThinkPad T450s' sharp 1080p display, durable chassis, speedy Intel 5th Generation Core Series processor and best-in-class keyboard.
 Lenovo's Power Bridge technology even lets you swap out the battery without powering down first.

 Lenovo ThinkPad X250 (15:12)